Baltimore Ravens vs. Minnesota Vikings NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- Baltimore and its opponents have gone over the current 49.5-point total in four of seven games (57.1%) this season.
+- Baltimore and its opponents have gone over the current 50-point total in four of seven games (57.1%) this season.

-- Minnesota's games have gone over 49.5 points in three of seven chances this season.
+- Minnesota has combined with its opponents to score more than 50 points in three of seven games this season.

-- The combined points per game average of the two teams, 50, is 0.5 points more than Sunday's over/under.
+- The two teams combine to average 50 points per game, an amount equal to the over/under in this contest.

 Ravens stats and trends

-- In Baltimore's seven games this season, it has three wins against the spread.

-- This season, the Ravens are winless against the spread when entering a game as a favorite of 6 points or more (in three chances).
+- The Ravens have yet to cover the spread this season when favored by 6 points or more in three chances.

-- Baltimore's games this year have hit the over on four of seven set point totals (57.1%).
+- Baltimore has hit the over in 57.1% of its opportunities this year (four times in seven games with a set point total).

-- Baltimore is 3-2 against the spread and 4-1 overall in games when it scores more than 22.4 points.
+- When Baltimore puts up more than 22.4 points, it is 3-2 against the spread and 4-1 overall.

 - This year, the Ravens have eight turnovers, one fewer than the Vikings have takeaways (9).